Style line layers

 2. Click Solid color to change the ramp to a solid color and display the fill options.

-5. For the size of the line, set the measurement values.
+5. Set the size of the lines in the table.

-• As you change the Profile setting under All lines, the measurement type changes accordingly to Diameter, Height, or Width.
+• As you change the Profile option under All lines, the measurement type changes in the table accordingly to Diameter, Height, or Width.

-• Enter the size manually and choose the measurement unit from the drop-down menu.
-As you zoom in and out, you can click the Fit to view button Fit to view to adjust the symbols to be appropriately sized in the current view.
+• Set the line sizes.
+As you zoom in and out, you can click the Fit to view button Fit to view to adjust the lines to the appropriate size in the current view.